FoalTS/foal/docs/database/models.md

 foal generate entity my-entity
 ```

--> need to be registered within a module
+-> need to be registered within the InitDB hook